 You wake up and you don’t even know where to start.
-You hear your kids downstairs yelling and fighting over breakfast.
+The kids downstairs yelling and fighting over breakfast and you can’t help but groan.
 You need to get up and start the day but you’re exhausted, you feel lost.
 Every time you close your eyes you’re haunted by the abuse you endured, but you feel selfish even thinking about healing from it.
 You’ve got kids to take care of and it’s time to let that go.

 Mama, if you relate to that, I want you to know I see you.